The 3MC calendar window, showing April, May, and June 2026 as a continous sequence of weeks

 • Show or hide the little toolbar at the top.
 I tend to turn it off, for maximum minimalness, but then you need to remember the right-click action to get to the menu.

-• Pick a theme, if you like.
-By default, it follows your system light/dark mode switch with two basic themes, but you can lock it to one or the other, or choose from a few other variations.
+• Pick a theme.
+By default, it follows your system light/dark mode switch with two basic themes, but you can choose between several different and more colorful options.

 The next few options control how it behaves.